rogierspaans/wiremock/README.md

 #### Mac M[1-2]

 In case you want to use this Docker image on an Apple Mac with M1 or M2 processor you cannot use the alpine image.
-The docker images are baces on the official wiremock docker images.
-I only replace the build jar file in the image.
-The official wiremock docker images uses eclipse-temurin as base image for the alpine and none alpine version.
+The docker images are based on the official wiremock docker images.
+I only replace the wiremock jar file in the image.
+The official wiremock docker images use eclipse-temurin as base image for the alpine and none alpine version.
 Sadly the alpine version of temurin does not support arm yet.
 See: https://github.com/adoptium/containers/issues/158.
 Theoretically, I could switch to a different base image, but this would create increased maintenance.
 I hope temurin is updated soon-ish.
 Please use the none alpine version on a Mac for the time being.